Value (economics): Monetary theory of value

 Critics of traditional Marxian economics, especially those associated with the Neue Marx-Lektüre (New Readings of Marx) such as Michael Heinrich, emphasize a monetary theory of value, where "Money is the necessary form of appearance of value (and of capital) in the sense that prices constitute the only form of appearance of the value of commodities."
 Similarly to the exchange theory, this theory emphasizes value as being socially determined, rather than having a physical substance.

 According to this analysis, when money incorporates production into its M-C-M' circulation, it functions as capital implementing the capitalist relation and the exploitation of labor power constitutes the actual presupposition for this incorporation.

 Subjective theory of value and marginalism

 The subjective theory of value emphasizes the role of consumer preferences in influencing price.
 According to this theory, the consumer places a value on a commodity by determining the marginal utility, or additional satisfaction of one additional unit.
 Marginalism employs concepts such as marginal utility, marginal rate of substitution, and opportunity costs to explain consumer preferences and price.

-Subjectivist or marginalist theories of value were created by William Stanley Jevons, Léon Walras, and Carl Menger in the late 19th century.
-These theories contradicted earlier labour theories of values proposed by classical economists which emphasize the role of socially necessary labour in producing value.
-The subjective theory of value helped answer the "diamond–water paradox," which many believed to be unsolvable.
-The diamond–water paradox questions why diamonds are so much more valuable than water when water is necessary for life.
-This paradox was answered by the subjective theory of value by realizing that water, in total, is more valuable than diamonds because the first few units are necessary for life.
-The key difference between water and diamonds is that water is more plentiful and diamonds are rare.
-Because of the availability, one additional unit of diamonds exceeds the value of one additional unit of water.
-The subjective theory emphasizes the role of supply and demand in determining price.